-DSSS (Direct-Sequence Spread-Spectrum) - A type of radio transmission technology that includes a redundant bit pattern to lessen the probability of data lost during transmission.
-Used in 802.11b networking.
+DSSS (Direct-Sequence Spread-Spectrum) - Frequency transmission with a redundant bit pattern resulting in a lower probability of information being lost in transit.

 DTIM (Delivery Traffic Indication Message) - A message included in data packets that can increase wireless efficiency.

 Dynamic IP Address - A temporary IP address assigned by a DHCP server.